 She has presented at conferences including the International Conference on Music Perception and Cognition, the International Conference on Music and Gesture, the annual meeting of the Society for Music Perception and Cognition, and the annual meeting of the Society for Music Theory, and given over 40 invited talks at universities in the US, including University of Chicago, University of Pennsylvania, and New York University and abroad at such institutions as McGill University in Canada, University of Cambridge in the UK, and Tel Aviv University in Israel.

 She has been a fellow at the Santa Fe Institute Complex Systems Summer School and at the Mannes Institute for Advanced Studies in Music Theory (twice), as as well as a NEH Summer Scholar at the NEH Institute on Ethnomusicology and Global Culture.
 She is interested in arts advocacy, and received a Classical Music Initiative Grant from American Public Media.

-She has served on the Executive Board of the Society for Music Theory (SMT), as well as on the Board of Directors for the Society for Music Perception and Cognition (SMPC), and the Board of Editors of the Journal of New Music Research and the Board of Associate Editors for the journal Music Perception.
+She has served on the Executive Board of the Society for Music Theory (SMT), as well as on the Board of Directors and as Treasurer for the Society for Music Perception and Cognition (SMPC), and the Board of Editors of the Journal of New Music Research and the Board of Associate Editors for the journal Music Perception.
 She is also active in the arts life of her local community, having served on the Fayetteville Arts Council, the Board of the Fulbright Concerto Competition, and as the organizer of a monthly program featuring highlights from the Music Department on KUAF, the local NPR affiliate.

 She received the Faculty Gold Medal for Mentoring Undergraduates, started a campus-wide Cognitive Science Group, and won two grants to design new interdisciplinary courses at the University of Arkansas.